Pandaqi/Bombgoggles/mini_jam_164_idea.md

     * Bomb = "-1 Life to all within radius" / Bomb Inverted = "-1 Life to you"
     * Just TURN OFF inversion (and other special stuff) on the first attempt/play anyway?

+## What can I do AFTER sending it in?

+* Screenshots
+* Nice itch.io page
+* Marketing image

 ## Optional / Niceties